lia879/weather_app/README.md

 Technologies: JSX | CSS | React.js | weather_app API keys

-link: Open http://localhost:3000 to view it in the browser.

 Type in any cities or countries and the weather API will fetch the current weather location.